Diplomatic immunity: Money laundering

-Espionage
+Espionage and sabotage

+Franz von Papen entered the diplomatic service in December 1913 as a military attaché to the German ambassador in the United States.
+Starting in September 1914, Papen abused his diplomatic immunity as German military attaché, violating US laws to start organising plans for incursions into Canada for a campaign of sabotage against canals, bridges and railroads.
+In October 1914, Papen became involved with what was later dubbed "the Hindu–German Conspiracy", by covertly arranging with Indian nationalists based in California for arms trafficking to the latter for a planned uprising against the British Raj.
+In February 1915, Papen also covertly organised the Vanceboro international bridge bombing, in which his diplomatic immunity protected him from arrest.
+At the same time, he remained involved in plans to restore Huerta to power, and arranged for the arming and financing of a planned invasion of Mexico.
+Papen's covert operations were known to British intelligence, which shared its information with the US government.
+As a result, for complicity in the planning of acts of sabotage on 28 December 1915, Captain von Papen was declared persona non grata and recalled to Germany.
+Upon his return, he was awarded the Iron Cross.

 On 24 April 2008, in New Orleans, Mexican press attaché Rafael Quintero Curiel was seen stealing BlackBerry PDA units from a White House press meeting room.
 Quintero made it all the way to the airport before members of the United States Secret Service caught up with him.
 He initially denied taking the devices, but after being confronted with security video, Quintero claimed it was purely accidental, gave the devices back, claimed diplomatic immunity and left New Orleans with the Mexican delegation.
 He was eventually fired for the incident.

-In 2021, it was reported that the UAE embassy in Canberra was building non-compliant fences and installing a lot of CCTV.
+In 2021, it was reported that the UAE Embassy in Canberra was building non-compliant fences and installing CCTV.

 In the United States

 The following chart outlines the immunities afforded to foreign diplomatic personnel residing in the United States.
 In general, these rules follow the Vienna Convention (or the New York Convention for UN officials) and apply in other countries as well (with the exceptions of immunities for United Nations officials, which can vary widely across countries based on the "Host Country Agreement" signed between the UN and the host country, whereby additional immunities beyond those granted by the New York Convention may be established).